-Bicycle theft is still a big problem.
+Bicycle theft is still a big problem when it comes to crime in China.
 If you happen to be traveling with an expensive bike, always bring it indoors (professional thieves in China can open most locks quickly).
 And it’s a good idea to lock your luggage to a rack when traveling by train.

 Also, experienced travelers will also tell you to be wary of other travelers in your hostel going through your bag.
 Many of us tend to let our guard down around other seemingly friendly foreigners who we meet on the road.
 But shady people travel too (I’m looking to you, Joran van der Sloot).
 And after running out of money, these low-life criminals make a pretty good living traveling anonymously and stealing from fellow travelers.